Road Trip to Klitmøller, Blokhus, and Løkken in Denmark

 A windy day along the beach in Løkken

-We lucked out as almost immediately after we got stuck a big backhoe loader drove by and we flagged him down.
-He told us people get stuck all the time, especially larger RVs.
+We lucked out.
+Almost immediately after we got stuck, a big backhoe loader drove by, and we flagged him down.
+He told us people get stuck all the time, especially with larger RVs.
 The guy was super friendly and had us pulled out in no time.

-We are glad we took this route but as soon as we had an option to hit the main road we did so thinking that we may not be that lucky if we were to get stuck again.
+We are glad we took this route, but as soon as we had the option to hit the main road, we did so, thinking that we may not be that lucky if we were to get stuck again.

 LN 49 and the tiny cottages on the beach in Løkken